Community-Dreams-Foundation/dreamstream-portal-clone/README.md

 ## What technologies are used for this project?

-This project is built with
+This project is built with following technologies,

 - Vite
 - TypeScript